aungthurhahein/aungthurhahein.github.com/projects.md

 permalink: /projects/
 ---

-These are some mini-projects I've been working and contributing at spare time.
+These are some non-security projects I've been working and contributing at spare time.

 ### [Wedding Porfolio for friends](http://pxi-thantthiri.life)
 A single page website page for friends' wedding